 What Is an Emulator?

 First off, just because an app works on one smartphone doesn’t mean it will work the same way on all of them.
-Second, mobile QA experts employ emulators when it is not possible to run a test on a real Android smartphone.
+Second, mobile Android Emulators in QA testing QA experts employ emulators when it is not possible to run a test on a real Android smartphone.
 A virtual testing tool known as an emulator enables PCs to mimic the functionality of mobile devices.
 It enables you to emulate different devices, web browsers, and operating systems.
 You must get knowledgeable about Android emulators and how QA testing uses them if you want to be a quality assurance tester.
 Check out the online QA certification course to find the relevant details.

 How does it work?